shahareMonika/loginauthsystem/README.md

 # loginauthsystem project
-project based on signup, login ,logout,resetpassword authentication system
+project based on signup, login ,logout,resetpassword authentication system here custom is my project and authenticate is my app see the both directory
 # installation and setup virtualenv
 1.create virtualenv i.e pip install pipenv
 2.go to your project directory in the command prompt then put (virtualenv .)